 Despite the title of this post, what we have here is not a doo-wop record.
 Nope, this one-off 1970 LP by Dave Antrell is a fine, glistening example of West Coast sunshine pop.
 Backed by The Wrecking Crew (Blaine, Coleman, Osborn et al), Mr Antrell’s self-penned songs get an A+ production treatment.
-A very pleasant listen start to finish, but the peak to my is side one’s closer: Lost In A Dream.
+A very pleasant listen start to finish, but the peak to my ears is side one’s closer: Lost In A Dream.

 Opening with a perfectly plucked bass note, I was hooked before it had even had a chance to fully decay.
 The fragile falsetto vocal sealed the deal.
 The song has a wonderfully gentle feel and the understated horn and string arrangements remind me of highly esteemed baroque psych favorites Nirvana (UK, natch).
 I’ve never been caressed with feathers while floating, half-asleep, on a cloud.
 But I imagine it must feel kind of like how this sounds.